bastiscode/spell_check/sphinx_docs/reproduce.rst

     By default a pretrained model is downloaded as a zip file and then extracted when you first use it.
 Since some models are quite large this can take some time.
 To cut this time all pretrained models can also be found as zip files in the directory
     ``/nfs/students/sebastian-walter/masters_thesis/zipped``.
-If you set the env variable ``NSC_DOWNLOAD_DIR`` to this directory, the models are loaded from this directory and must not be downloaded.
+If you set the env variable ``NSC_DOWNLOAD_DIR`` to this directory, the models are loaded from this directory and must not be downloaded first.
     If you are running this project using Docker you can mount the directory to the containers download directory by passing the additional volume flag ``-v /nfs/students/sebastian-walter/masters_thesis/zipped:/nsc_download``.